My Story

 While at the food pantry I spent my evenings working on handyman projects for the retired volunteers and their friends.
 In four hours on my own, I made almost twice what I made working eight hours at the pantry.
 Therefore, when I made the break from the employment I did so with enthusiasm and no concerns.
 Life was good.

-I was no longer reporting to an ungrateful board, dealing with power-seeking superiors, or trying to survive the nonsense.
+I was no longer reporting to an unappreciative board, dealing with power-seeking superiors, or trying to survive the nonsense.
 I was my own boss and I worked for people who worked all their lives and wanted to improve their living conditions.
 They deserved and were worthy of, my help.
 Because of this, I charged them half of what normal contractors would charge.
 They were thrilled and I was happy because I was still making more money than when I was working.

 During this time, I engaged in several other self-employment endeavors including selling on eBay, buying and selling at auctions, and even doing some quality control work for Case IH.
 Life was good.
 I was making roughly five grand a month and was completely on my own.